Welcome to Syzygy, the premier gathering of sci-fi readers in the Dayton area!

 3. Where and when does the group meet?
 Syzygy meeting

-Our meetings take place in the Books & Co. retail store in "the Greene" shopping center, at the corner of I-675 and Indian Ripple/Dorothy Lane, in Beavercreek.
+Our meetings take place in the Kettering-Moraine Public Library, 3496 Far Hills Avenue, in Kettering; between Stroop Rd. and Dorothy Lane.
 (See map below.)
 We normally meet at 7:00 pm on the second Wednesday of the month.
 This can change with holiday closings, or the opportunity for author signings, so it is good to stay in touch with our fearless leader.

 4. Who picks the books you read?